PsiPhiTheta/Blink-1-Notifier/README.md

 # blink-1-notifier
-Scripts used by the IFTTT blink(1) device for UBS-LED notifications
+Scripts used by the IFTTT blink(1) device for USB-LED notifications